probedock/probedock-rt-junit/README.md

 We have tested this probe with:

-* Intelij IDEA. **Note**: The runner in this IDE will log few lines of stack traces like:
+* Intelij IDEA 14. **Note**: The runner in this IDE will log few lines of stack traces like:

   ```bash
   Test '.Tests in Progress.testName' ignored